Caminata a Emaús

 During the three-day weekend, it was amazing to see God move in the lives of the Pilgrims, Team Members, the volunteers, and yes, even those who traveled from other Emmaus Communities to take part in the weekend events.
 The Closing Ceremony was “proof positive” that the Holy Spirit of God had been and continued to be in our midst.
 Tears flowed as one-by-one the Pilgrims shared from the depth of their heart what they had experienced during this 72-hour Walk with God.
 These men were so open and honest, and so very trusting at the close of their weekend—different from what had been observed during the early part of the Walk.

-Our Women’s Walk #54 en Espanol, under the lay leadership of Jackie Ragland, was held as scheduled in June and proved to be as much a blessing as the Men’s Walk.
+Our Women’s Walk #54 en Espanol, under the lay leadership of Jackie Ragland, was held as scheduled and proved to be as much a blessing as the Men’s Walk.
 Many spoke at Closing of how deeply they had experienced God’s love and how the difference in language had posed no problem for them.
 The pilgrims were eager to learn specific English words and phrases, the most popular of which were, “Thank you, thank you, thank you!” and “I love you, I love you, I love you!”

 Not only were our teams blessed to have two very qualified Interpreters, but also, we had been provided with transmitters and headphones for our use during the weekend.
 Was there a language barrier during these weekends?
 The general response from those involved would be a resounding, “What language barrier?”
 Aside from the logistics of the translation process, we learned that when we follow God’s great commandment to love one another, and when we speak from our heart, a universal language comes forth—the language of love—a language understood by every nation and tongue, from generation to generation.